The Logos: The Meletic Testament (Chapter 21 The Vision)

 116. In Rhodes, a sculptor shaped a figure with no face, only a gesture: one hand raised, one lowered, as if balancing thought and silence.

-121. In a village near Delos, a mason dreamt of a man, who was a stranger to him, standing beneath a lone tree that bore no leaves, only mirrors.
+121. In a village near Delos, a certain mason dreamt of a man, who was a stranger to him, standing beneath a lone tree that bore no leaves, only mirrors.

 123. The mason awoke and began building walls with gaps.
 For the truth must pass through—he said.